springboardmentor-104/HealthCheckPro_Infosys_Internship_Oct2024_Team_01/README.md

 ### Note: You can also use `yarn` instead of `npm`.

-# Also Try admin panel for health check pro
+# Also to add assessmets in the database, we have created a separate admin panel for the same.
+The code for the admin panel can be found at the following link:
 ## https://github.com/Ashish-Sunil-Vaidya/healthcheckpro-admin